Central Carolina Bank and Trust: History

 In 1899, attorney John Sprunt Hill married Annie Louise Watts, daughter of George Washington Watts, co-founder of the American Tobacco Company.
 Watts and Hill started Durham Loan & Trust Company and Home Savings Bank.
 Hill served as president and chairman of both banks.
 In 1931, Durham Loan & Trust became Durham Bank & Trust.
 Home Savings Bank and Durham Bank & Trust merged in 1950.
 In 1961, Durham Bank & Trust became Central Carolina Bank and Trust Company.

 In 1964, architect Frank DePasquale wanted to put a tobacco leaf on the new CCB sign to go atop the Hill Building.
 Bank chairman George Watts Hill, the founder's son, did not like the idea because he felt the focus should be on the bank's services, not the city's tobacco heritage.
 The four-sided sign instead had just "Roman-style letters, classic and unadorned".
 Harlan Laws Corp. "fabricated the letters in sections from steel and had them coated with white porcelain to protect against rust.
 The louvered aluminum screen on which they were mounted was anodized against corrosion.
 Fasteners were of brass or stainless steel for the same reason."
 The parts for the sign went up after regular business hours in elevators that only reached the 14th floor, and workers used ropes and pulleys to lift them the rest of the way, 270 feet above the street.
 Workers used a ladder or were lowered by ropes using a soft drink box as a seat.
 Inside the 12-foot letters went white neon lighting.
 In the 1970s, CCB had an operations center stationed in the BC Remedy Building in Durham, North Carolina, currently owned by Measurement Incorporated.

 In 1997, CCB announced a merger with 76-year-old American Federal Bank of Greenville, South Carolina, with 40 offices and $1.3 billion in assets.
 The deal, valued at $325.1 million, would give CCB $6.9 billion in assets.
 The American federal name would remain.

 CCB had 208 branches and $8.2 billion in assets in March 2000 when National Commerce Bancorporation (NCBC) of Memphis, Tennessee, parent of National Bank of Commerce, announced a $1.94 billion purchase of CCB which was described as "a merger of equals", though NCBC would be the surviving corporation.
 Corporate headquarters would stay in Memphis but Durham would be the operational headquarters.
 NCBC chairman and chief executive officer Thomas M. Garrott would become chairman, while CCB chairman and CEO Ernest C. Roessler would become CEO of the new company.
 The combination would give NCBC "market capitalization of about $4.2 billion, combined assets of $15 billion, deposits of $11.3 billion and 370 branches in eight states".

 NCBC had $7.3 billion in assets and 162 branches in Tennessee, Georgia, Mississippi, Virginia, West Virginia, Arkansas and North Carolina.
 The company was also buying Hillsborough Savings Bank, with 3 branches and $150 million in assets.
-Many of the NBC branches were in Kroger stores; CCB had nine Harris Teeter locations.
+Many of the NBC branches were in Kroger stores; CCB had twenty four Harris Teeter locations.